 General Comments:

 Overall quality of graphical figures is poor.
 I encourage the authors to increase the font of axis labels and remove grid lines to increase the readability of figures.

+Increase font size on axes from 16 to 20 and removed grid lines of single plots.
+Facet plots still have gridlines as an aid for comparison between years and the simulations.
+Facet plots have been enlarged to improve readability.

 Specific Comments:

 Line 85-95: Can you provide one or more citations for this information on the basic life history of gizzard shad?

+Add a reference to gizzard shad dissertation to support life history traits and references for egg production and survival.

 Table 1: I cannot locate a reference to Table 1 in the text.
 Perhaps one could be added at the end of line 109.

+The end of line 109 is a good place for the reference and it was added.

 Line 191: misspelled Lake Erie

+Correct the spelling.

 Line 214-15: Does this annual average density of gizzard shad combine total catch from all gear types represented in the LTRM fish program?
 If so, state this explicitly.

+Yes, it does include all gear types.
+We changed the sentence to be “We assumed that the initial density of gizzard shad was d_0=964.7, the average annual density of gizzard shad caught with all gear types represented in the LTRM program in La Grange Reach from 1993-2020.”